lustre-labs/lustre/pages/guide/02-state-management.md

 - State updates are **pure**.
-We will learn more about this in the [next guide](./03-side-effects), but for now it is enough to know that this means testing your state changes is much easier because mocking messages is simpler tham mocking side effects!
+We will learn more about this in the [next guide](./03-side-effects), but for now it is enough to know that this means testing your state changes is much easier because mocking messages is simpler than mocking side effects!

 The rest of this guide contains some learned-wisdom and best practices for managing state in Lustre applications.